BOARD OF TRUSTEES

 Hannah Bare, Garden Director

 Hannah has combined her personal passions with her professional interest in environmental stewardship and community development.
-Her studies led her to working in Midwestern urban gardens, a large scale organic farm, wilderness conservation projects in the Pacific Northwest, tropical horticulture in Hawai’i, and drought educational gardens and ranch in California.
-She was thrilled to begin her work as Garden and Communications Coordinator with Growe in early 2016.
-Hannah has her Colorado Master Gardener Certification and in her free time she loves to dance, backpack and snowboard.
-She graduated from the University of Cincinnati with a degree in Urban Studies, minoring in Women’s Studies, while focusing on environmental and social issues.
+Her studies led her to working in diverse ecosystems in Midwestern urban gardens, a large scale organic farm, wilderness conservation projects in the Pacific Northwest, tropical horticulture in Hawai’i, and drought educational gardens and ranch in California.
+She was thrilled to begin her work as Garden Coordinator with Growe in early 2016.
+Hannah obtained her Colorado Master Gardener Certificate in spring of 2017 and in addition to being an edible food grower, she loves cooking and eating fresh.
+In her spare time she lusts after succulents, snowboards, is an outdoor explorer, trains for trail half marathons, and has a passion for partner and improvisational dance.
+She graduated from the University of Cincinnati with a degree in Urban Studies, minoring in Women’s Studies, with a focus on environmental and social issues.